interlock-network/bouncer/README.md

 Interlock-Bouncer is a project of [Interlock](https://www.interlock.network/), a web3 company that is decentralizing security.
 It's free to use in exchange for an occasional Interlock partnership post.
-In the future, Interlock-Bouncer will be powered by $INTR, Interlock's token launching later this year.
+In the future, Interlock-Bouncer will be powered by $ILOCK, Interlock's token launching later this year.

+# Infrastructure

+Bouncer clients are run on AWS EC2 instances in the us-west-2 region.
+Each Discord server gets their own client on their own EC2 instance.
+We spin up these clients for each user.

 # Status

-Warning: The Interlock-Bouncer is in early alpha.
-The current implementation results in a high level of false positives (benign links marked as dangerous).
+Warning: Interlock-Bouncer is in alpha.
+The current implementation results in occasional false positives -- safe links marked as dangerous.
 In simpler terms, we err on the side of caution to keep your community safe.

 # Dependencies: